-The EIS Project description (refer the Project EIS (Chapter 2)) has been utilised to list all of the relevant proposed Project activities/actions (i.e. stressors) that have the potential to impact (directly or indirectly) on ecological values (i.e. receptors), which are described in the Project EIS Appendix I1 (Sections 3 to 17) and supplemented or replaced with information in the AEIS Chapter 9.
+The EIS Project description (refer the Project EIS (Chapter 2)) has been utilised to list all of the relevant proposed Project activities/actions (i.e. stressors) that have the potential to impact (directly or indirectly) on ecological values (i.e. receptors), which are described in Appendix I1 (Sections 3 to 17).